-Apollo is likely one of the most well-known Greek gods, as he is associated as the god of literally everything.
-He is invoked when it comes to, “music, poetry, art, prophecy, truth, archery, plague, healing, sun, and light,” per The History Press.
+Apollo is likely one of the most well-known Greek gods, as he is known as the god of literally everything.
+He is invoked when it comes to “music, poetry, art, prophecy, truth, archery, plague, healing, sun, and light,” per The History Press.
 In Roman mythology, he goes by the same name, though he is mostly associated with music in that canon.

 More Greek God Names

 - Aether — the divine personification of the bright upper sky

 - Agathodaemon — the “noble spirit,” a companion spirit of good fortune